 There are two closely related species in North America that cause laminated root rot on different hosts.
 They were first in the genus Poria, then Phellinus, briefly in Phellinidium, and most recently were segregated to a new genus, Coniferiporia.
 For many years they were considered a single species, Coniferiporia weirii (pronounced by Americans as weary-I).

 Coniferiporia weirii.
 Polypore, produces brown, unremarkable conks that are resupinate (flat on substrate, all pore surface with no upper cap), but they are not commonly found.

 It has become increasingly obvious that there are two forms of the pathogen, one on western redcedar and the other on Douglas-fir, true fir and hemlock.
-More and more information has come to light, and recently the two forms were formally recognized as distinct species.
-Unfortunately, the traditional name, P. weirii, went with the less important one (on redcedar).
-The more important one on Douglas-fir is called P. sulphurascens.
+More and more information has come to light, and now the two forms are formally recognized as distinct species.
+Unfortunately, the traditional specific epithet, weirii, went with the less important one (on redcedar).
+The more important one on Douglas-fir now has the epithet sulphurascens.
 They do cross hosts sometimes but for management purposes that can be ignored.

 Disease Cycle, Epidemiology

 This is another one, like Armillaria, where the spores don’t seem to play much of a role.
 All the inoculum of significance comes from infected stumps and roots.
 It can’t grow through soil like Armillaria, but root contacts and grafts are sufficient to get it around.
 Stress is not an issue.